iharshit-garg/iharshit-garg/README.md

 I am a Computer Science undergraduate at Georgia State University, passionate about cybersecurity and ethical hacking.
 With hands-on experience in various cybersecurity tools and techniques, I enjoy solving complex security challenges and staying ahead of emerging threats.

-## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|